biomejs/website/src/content/docs/blog/biome-v2-0-beta.md

 - **Domains:** Domains help to group lint rules by technology, framework, or well, domain.
 Thanks to domains, your default set of recommended lint rules will only include those that are relevant to your project.
 - **Multi-file analysis:** Lint rules can now apply analysis based on information from other files, enabling rules such as `noImportCycles`.
 - **`noFloatingPromises`:** Still a proof-of-concept, but our first type-aware lint rule is making an appearance.
+- Our **Import Organizer** has seen a major revamp.
 - **Assists:** Biome Assist can provide actions without diagnostics, such as sorting object keys.
-Our import organiser has also become an assist.
 - **Improved suppressions:** Suppress a rule in an entire file using `// biome-ignore-all`, or suppress a range using `// biome-ignore-start` and `// biome-ignore-end`.
 - **HTML formatter:** Still in preview, this is the first time we ship an HTML formatter.
 - Many, **many**, fixes, new lint rules, and other improvements.